 Another great thing about casseroles is that they can easily be frozen or refrigerated and reheated as second and even third meals.
 Casseroles are, after all, a great way to cook less and to waste less food.
 They are also perfect for family get-togethers and potluck dinners as they are easy to transport and share, especially if taking to the home of someone in need as a helpful gesture in hard times.
 Casseroles are about as all-American as it gets.

-The typical tuna casserole is primarily made with pasta, canned tuna, cheese, milk, and veggies like peas, corn, and/or carrots.
+The typical tuna casserole is primarily made with noodles, canned tuna, cheese, milk, and veggies like peas, corn, and/or carrots.
 The dish often features a crispy topping made up of bread crumbs, potato chips, canned fried onions, and sometimes even corn flakes.
 Regardless of the variations in preparation, the creamy and crunchy dish is an all-time family favorite.

 Our tasty version of this classic dish swaps the egg noodles in the traditional recipe for fluffy Carolina® Jasmine Rice and incorporates whisking and egg-beating techniques that create a heavenly fluffy consistency that pairs perfectly with the crunchy, golden bread crumb topping.
 Try it today and see which version is your top-pick!
 Find the ideal Jasmine white rice to water ratio for this recipe on our product page.
 Looking for a new dinner idea?
 Try our: arroz chaufa recipe.